erew70/oot3d-save-modifier/README.md

 Your save file is put through the CRC-16 algorithim with the last 4 bytes removed, (the old checksum) it is then reversed and replaces the old one

-For example, my CRC-16 that was just generated is 3F2E, to get it to validate we must flip it to 2E3F, this checksum is filled in the first 2 bytes of the last 4 bytes of your save
+For example, my CRC-16 that was just generated is 3F2E, to get it to validate we must flip it to 2E3F, this checksum is filled in the first 2 bytes of the last 4 bytes of your save, the last 2 bytes must be 0's

 Contribution: